eshuldiner/Eml4-Alk/README.md

 # Example analysis

-An example input file (example.inp) is provided.
+An example input file (/Analysis/example.inp) is provided.
 The files necessary to run this analysis are provided in ./InputFiles.
 A yaml file to install all necessary dependencies can be found at [https://github.com/eshuldiner/Aging/tree/main/Environment](https://github.com/eshuldiner/Aging/blob/main/Environment/tubaseq.yml).

 Usage: